 When the pandemic hit and classrooms across the country became virtual, foodservice professionals worked quickly and creatively to continue delivering school meals to every student.

 With students going to school remotely, parents losing jobs, and a quickly spreading pandemic, foodservice professionals had to redesign their school lunch programs overnight.
-Recognizing the increasing spread of food insecurity, BYU public health professors Dr. Lori Spruance and Dr. Emily Patten, who regularly research school meals, were curious how foodservice professionals were adapting to the challenge.
+Recognizing the increasing spread of food insecurity, BYU public health professor Dr. Lori Spruance and nutrition, dietetics, and food science professor Dr. Emily Patten, who regularly research school meals, were curious how foodservice professionals were adapting to the challenge.
 They sent a survey to foodservice personnel across the country asking about food safety, COVID safety, and job satisfaction.
 In addition, they interviewed 34 of the respondents.

 What did they discover?